class HexaPDF:: Composer

 First, a new Composer objects needs to be created, either using ::new or the utility method ::create.

 On creation a HexaPDF::Document object is created as well the first page and an accompanying HexaPDF::Layout::Frame object.
 The frame is used by the various methods for general document layout tasks, like positioning of text, images, and so on.
 By default, it covers the whole page except the margin area.
-How the frame gets created can be customized by overriding the create_frame method.
+How the frame gets created can be customized by defining a custom page style, see page_style.
+Use the skip_page_creation argument to avoid the initial page creation when creating a Composer instance.

 Once the Composer object is created, its methods can be used to draw text, images, … on the page.
-Behind the scenes HexaPDF::Layout::Box (and subclass) objects are created and drawn on the page via the frame.
+Behind the scenes HexaPDF::Layout::Box (and subclass) objects are created using the HexaPDF::Document::Layout methods and drawn on the page via the frame.

-If the frame of a page is full and a box doesn't fit anymore, a new page is automatically created.
+If the frame of a page is full and a box doesn’t fit anymore, a new page is automatically created.
 The box is either split into two boxes where one fits on the first page and the other on the new page, or it is drawn completely on the new page.
-A new page can also be created by calling the new_page method.
+A new page can also be created by calling the new_page method, optionally providing a page style.

 The x and y methods provide the point where the next box would be drawn if it fits the available space.
 This information can be used, for example, for custom drawing operations through canvas which provides direct access to the HexaPDF::Content::Canvas object of the current page.